Member Login:

 Why should I pay for your signals, when I can get yesterday's signal off your site for free?

 A day-old signal might not matter for a long term trend-following system, but being consistently a day late in the Two Corner Timing model loses half the possible gains.
-That "free signal" is still better than what some of the other timing sites offer.
+That "free signal" is still better than what some other timing sites offer.

 What's your privacy policy?
 Your terms of use?
 All that legal stuff?